aemarco/aemarcoCore/README.md

 	Progress event delivers the current progress 0...100, safe for GUI-Use NewEntry and KnownEntry events deliver IWallEntry.
 	Completed event delivers IWallCrawlerResult on completion.

+WallpaperSetter Usage:
+in namespace aemarcoCore.Wallpaper
+Create a WallpaperSetter for usage

+	WallpaperMode tossed in to determine behaviour

+	CanBeSnapped can be used to find out if a Wallpaper can be snapped to the screen